piyush-kurur/hackers-revenge/README.md

 2. Arbitrary numbering of lists -- You have 3.2, 4.i and 42.a in the
    same document list.
-The only point of this scheme of numbering is to frustrate the average TeX users (to hell with your begin{enumerate}) so much that they might think about the libreoffice or some such bloatware.
+The only point of this scheme of numbering is to frustrate the average TeX users (to hell with your `\begin{enumerate}`) so much that they might start thinking about libreoffice or god forbid even the office suites of Microsoft.

 3. And finally to kill whatever aesthetics is left, all kinds interplay of bold and italics fonts.